Lynching of John Cecil Jones

-John Cecil Jones (1915-1946) was an honorably-discharged World War II corporal and veteran who was tortured and lynched near Minden, in Webster Parish, Louisiana by a mob in 1946.
-His 17-year-old cousin Albert Harris, Jr. was tortured and left for dead alongside Jones.
+John Cecil Jones (July 9, 1915 – August 8, 1946) was a United States Army corporal and World War II veteran who was tortured and lynched near Minden, in Webster Parish, Louisiana by a mob in 1946.
+His 17-year-old cousin Albert Harris Jr. was tortured and left for dead alongside Jones.
 This was the only known post-World War II lynching to occur in Louisiana, and it involved multiple well-known local individuals, politicians, and a cover-up by multiple law enforcement entities.

 Background

 On the night of July 30, 1946, a pregnant woman complained to her husband that she had been startled by a prowler in their yard.

 The next day, the husband looked around his yard and found that a window screen had been tampered with, along with some grass and a portion of the fence that surrounded the yard.
-He looked to the neighboring house and saw Albert Harris, Jr. holding a stick and sitting on the front porch.
-The husband talked to his father, and ultimately two civilians and two Webster Parish Sheriff's Deputies went to the Harris house and arrested Albert, Jr. He was held in jail for a few days without charge and released by Webster Parish Deputy Sheriff O.H.
-Haynes, Jr. in Dixie Inn to a mob.
-The mob took Albert, Jr. to a field in rural Webster Parish, tied him upside down to a pipe, covered his head, and at gunpoint, they forced him by way of multiple beatings to implicate his cousin (Jones) as an accomplice in the alleged prowling.
-After Albert, Jr. was released by the mob, his parents sent him out of the state.
-On August 3, 1946, two deputies, including Haynes, went to the Harris' house to procure Albert, Jr. One of the deputies smashed Albert Harris, Sr.'s jaw and told him to bring Albert, Jr. back into custody.
-Albert, Jr. was returned to the sheriff's custody August 4.
+He looked to the neighboring house and saw Albert Harris Jr. holding a stick and sitting on the front porch.
+The husband talked to his father, and ultimately two civilians and two Webster Parish Sheriff's Deputies went to the Harris house and arrested Albert Jr. He was held in jail for a few days without charge and released by Webster Parish Deputy Sheriff O.H.
+Haynes Jr. in Dixie Inn to a mob.

+The mob took Albert Jr. to a field in rural Webster Parish, tied him upside down to a pipe, covered his head, and at gunpoint, they forced him by way of multiple beatings to implicate his cousin (Jones) as an accomplice in the alleged prowling.
+After Albert Jr. was released by the mob, his parents sent him out of the state.
+On August 3, 1946, two deputies, including Haynes, went to the Harris' house to procure Albert Jr.

+One of the deputies smashed Albert Harris, Sr.'s jaw and told him to bring Albert Jr. back into custody.
+Albert Jr. was returned to the sheriff's custody August 4.
 Jones had been arrested on August 3 in connection with the matter.
 While both men were in jail, they were questioned by the husband's father and deputies.
 They were also beaten by deputies.
 They were held several days without charge.